Establishment of menstruation in adolescents. The first periods in girls (menarche): when they begin, early signs of maturation, pathological symptoms

 When to see a doctor

-While most menstrual problems are harmless, some symptoms may indicate more serious medical conditions.
+While most menstrual problems are not serious, some symptoms may indicate a more serious condition.

-• Menstruation has not started by age 15 and the cycle did not become regular after 3 years of menstruation.
+• Didn't start menstruating by age 15, and the cycle did not become regular after 3 years of menstruation.

 • Menstruation has stopped or become irregular.
 Also tell your doctor if your menstrual cycle is less than 24 days or more than 38 days.

-• Profuse and prolonged menses.
-In some cases, significant blood loss can cause iron deficiency anemia...
-Besides, heavy bleeding may be a sign of a thickening of the walls of the uterus, problems with thyroid gland or infections.
+• Heavy and prolonged menstruation.
+In some cases, significant blood loss can cause iron deficiency anemia.
+Besides, heavy bleeding may be a sign of thickening of the uterine walls, problems with thyroid gland or infections.

-• Painful periods.
-It is normal for a girl to have spasms for a couple of days, but if the girl is unable to lead her usual life, and the spasms do not stop within 3 days, tell the doctor.
+• Painful menstruation.
+It is normal to have cramps for a couple of days, but if the girl cannot carry out her usual activities and the cramps do not stop within 3 days, tell the doctor.

-You can make a girl's life more comfortable during her period.
-Suggest to her:
+You can make life more comfortable for a girl during her period.
+Offer her:

-• Eating a balanced diet with lots of fresh fruits and vegetables
+• Eat a balanced diet with lots of fresh fruits and vegetables

-• Reduce salt intake(salt retains water) and caffeine(caffeine increases irritability and anxiety)
+• Reduce salt intake(salt holds water) and caffeine(caffeine increases irritability and anxiety)

-• Eat more calcium foods that help cope with PMS
+• Eat more foods with calcium that help cope with PMS

-• Try over-the-counter pain relievers, such as paracetamol or ibuprofen, which can help with cramps, headaches, and back pain
+• Try over-the-counter pain relievers, such as paracetamol or ibuprofen, which will help with cramps, headaches and back pain

-• Take a walk or bike ride to relieve stress and pain
+• Go for a walk or bike ride to relieve stress and pain

-• Take a warm bath or place a bottle of hot water to help you relax
+• Take a warm bath or place a bottle of water on your stomach hot water which will help you relax

-The most important thing, talk to your child and explain that the most annoying or uncomfortable symptoms of menstruation are normal and may disappear over time.
-Become aware of the girl becoming moody or sad.
+The most important, talk to your child and explain that the most annoying or uncomfortable symptoms of menstruation are completely normal and may subside over time.
+Be understanding when a girl becomes moody or sad.
 After all, no one is perfect 24 hours a day.